nelci592/reporting-docs/designing-reports/styling-reports/using-styles-to-customize-reports.md

 1. Click in the __Selectors__  property, click the ellipsis button to open the TypeSelector Collection Editor.

 1. Click the drop-down arrow on the __Add__  button and select the type of selector to add.
-        		See the type of selectors in[Understanding Style Selectors]({%slug telerikreporting/designing-reports/styling-reports/understanding-style-selectors%})
+        		See the type of selectors in [Understanding Style Selectors]({%slug telerikreporting/designing-reports/styling-reports/understanding-style-selectors%})

 1. Use the properties area of the TypeSelector Collection Editor to customize the new selector.
 For example, the screenshot below shows a __StyleSelector__  named __DataField__  which applies to __TextBox__  report items only.